Fly Tying: A Basic Guide to Creating Your Own Flies

 In general, fly patterns are divided into freshwater and saltwater patterns.

-Some types of freshwater pattern are wet, dry and streamer fly patterns and the key insects tyers imitate are mayflies, caddis flies and midges, but can also include terrestrial insects such as ants, grasshoppers and cicadas.
+Some types of freshwater patterns are wet, dry and streamer fly patterns and the key insects tyers imitate are mayflies, caddis flies and midges, but can also include terrestrial insects such as ants, grasshoppers and cicadas.

 Some types of saltwater fly pattern include baitfish patterns, crab patterns and shrimp patterns.